 Once you’ve arrived, make sure to explore the Parish Church of St John Baptist, visit the Elemental Sculpture Park and pop into The Fleece for some of the tastiest grub.

-Read more: What to see in Cirencester
+Read more: Ultimate travel guide to visiting Cirencester

 19) Rye

-If you fancy a little galivant away from the hustle and bustle of London, rent a car or take the train to the gorgeous and totally historic town of Rye.
+If you fancy a little gallop away from the hustle and bustle of London, rent a car or take the train to the gorgeous and totally historic town of Rye.
 In fact, even if you’re travelling around the south-east of England, I’d suggest a trip to Rye.

 It’s one of the best places to visit in England if you love quaint towns and a history that dates back centuries.
-Just be sure to check out Mermaid Street with its gorgeous cobbled road, visit the antique shops all around the town and visit the Rye Castle Museum.
+Just be sure to check out Mermaid Street (Google Maps pin) with its gorgeous cobbled road, visit the antique shops all around the town and visit the Rye Castle Museum.

 Read more: Best day trips from London